Cuban agent due for U.S. release to be deported, lawyer says

 PLANE INCIDENT

 One agent, Gerardo Hernandez, is serving a double life sentence after being convicted of involvement in the shooting down of two small U.S. planes off the Cuban coast in 1996.
-Four people aboard the planes were killed while flying a mission for Brothers to the Rescue that was looking for Cubans trying to cross the Florida Straits in flimsy homemade rafts.
+Four people aboard the planes were killed flying a Brothers to the Rescue mission looking for Cubans trying to cross the Florida Straits in flimsy homemade rafts.

 Cuba accused the planes of violating Cuban airspace.